Céline Van Ouytsel

-Céline Van Ouytsel (born 10 October 1996) is a Belgian model and beauty pageant titleholder who was crowned Miss Belgium 2020.
-She was chosen to represent Belgium at Miss World 2021.
+Céline Van Ouytsel is a Belgian beauty pageant titleholder who won Miss Belgium 2020, and represented Belgium at Miss World 2022.

 Early life

-Van Ouytsel was born in Herentals, Antwerp, located in the Dutch-speaking region of Flanders in Belgium.
-Van Ouytsel attended the University of Antwerp, where she received a Master of Laws degree.
+Van Ouytsel was born in Herentals, Antwerp, Belgium.
+She attended the University of Antwerp, where she received a Master of Laws degree.

 Pageantry

-Van Ouytsel began her pageantry career in 2015, placing as the second runner-up at Miss Antwerp 2016, behind eventual Miss Belgium 2016 winner Lenty Frans.
+Van Ouytsel's first pageant was Miss Antwerp 2016, where she was the second runner-up.
 She returned to pageantry four years later, when she competed in and won Miss Antwerp 2020.

-After winning Miss Antwerp, Van Ouytsel was given the opportunity to compete at Miss Belgium 2020, representing Antwerp.
-At Miss Belgium, Van Ouytsel introduced herself as "Miss Legally Blonde", because she has a law degree, is blonde, and loves the color pink, much like the film's protagonist Elle Woods – Van Ouytsel even drives a pink 4×4.
-Due to her strong online presence, Van Ouytsel was also awarded the special title Miss Social Networks at Miss Belgium.
+Miss Belgium 2020

+Van Ouytsel represented Antwerp and won Miss Belgium 2020.
+She was also awarded the title Miss Social Networks.
 While competing in the evening gown portion of Miss Belgium, Van Ouytsel fell on stage, which resulted in a bra that had been stuck to her gown falling off and being left behind on stage; this received widespread attention throughout the Belgian media.

-Despite her fall, Van Ouytsel went on to be crowned Miss Belgium 2020.
-This made her the seventh consecutive Flemish woman to win, and the fifth to come from Antwerp Province in a span of six years.
+This made her the seventh consecutive Flemish woman to win, and the fifth to come from the Antwerp Province in a span of six years.
 As Miss Belgium, Van Ouytsel competed in Miss World 2021.